 - Plop Hefty Fruited Hard Seltzer – Strawberry daiquiri

-- Slang Du Jour – Coconut key lime pie
+- Slang Du Jour – Coconut Key Lime Pie

-- Everybody Love Everybody -Rainbow sherbet
+- Everybody Love Everybody -Rainbow Sherbet

 - Eye Scream – frozen version of one of the sours

-- Nitro Coffee- Oat milk lattee
+- Nitro Coffee- Oat milk latte

 Try Experimental Ciders at Wild Terra Urban Cider Bar